dwyl/technology-stack/README.md

 #### Small projects that use `Phoenix`

-Here's a brief list of a few of our projects that use `Phoenix` as the main framework
+Here's a brief list of a few of our projects that use `Phoenix` as the main framework.

 1. Labels:
 [dwyl/**labels**](https://github.com/dwyl/labels)